Le0-dot/backupd/README.md

 ## Usage

-> [!NOTE]
-> Backupd requires mounting docker socket or providing DOCKER_HOST environment variable
+### Configuration

+Backupd is configured only with environment variables.

+- `BACKUPD_RUNNER_IMAGE` - image that will be runnning the backups, should include executables for `sh`, `restic` and optionally `rclone` if used.
+- `BACKUPD_HOSTNAME` (Optional, default: `backupd`) - hostname that will be set for backup in restic.
+- `DOCKER_HOST` (Optional) - should be used if you do not wish to mount docker socket directly to the container, see [docker documentation](https://docs.docker.com/reference/cli/docker/#environment-variables)

+### Endpoints

 > [!WARNING]
 > Backupd schedules start of docker container on HTTP request, which could lead to security risks if exposed to the internet.
 Due to this, it is recommened to limit access to the backupd service.

-Backupd exposes couple of HTTP endpoints:
+Backupd exposes a number of HTTP endpoints:
 - GET `/containers` to list all container available to the backupd
 - GET `/container/{name}` to see name and volumes of the specific container
 - POST `/backup` to schedule backup of volumes for all **running** docker containers